Feeding (Frozen) Killed Vs. Live Prey

 As for needing the "thrill of the kill," that is anthropomorphism at its worst.
 What our reptiles and amphibians need is a large enough environment outfitted properly to give it enough mental and physical stimulation.
 For reptiles who are handleable, handling and that opportunity to be out of their enclosure provides the exercise and stimulation that they need, not chasing a rat or mouse around a small rectangular box.

-Feeding killed is also safer for the reptile or amphibian.
+Feeding killed or frozen prey is also safer for the reptile or amphibian.
 An animal who is not hungry will not eat.
 It will ignore whatever is going on around it.
 A prey animal left alone in a tank with a predator, however, is not so relaxed about the whole thing.
 Mice and chickens are usually terrified, spending their time cowering in a corner or trying to find a place to hide.
 Rats, however, come from bolder, and hungrier, stock.
 If left alone long enough with a disinterested predator, they will begin to eat whatever is around: your snake or lizard.
 Crickets and mealworms are similarly fearless and hungry.
 Rats have eaten their way into snakes, devouring the skin and flesh off their backs, exposing long stretches of backbone, even quite literally eviscerating them.
 Even crickets and mealworms will gnaw away at the skin and seek moisture from the eyes of healthy herps when left unattended in an enclosure without proper food and moisture for them.
 One of the most tragic things a vet or experienced herper sees is an otherwise healthy reptile or amphibian that has to be put down or is already dead from such prey feeding practices.

 Live prey may also fight back during a feeding session causing severe injuries.
 Claws and teeth can bite through the mouth area, puncture eyes, cut through tongue sheaths, and puncture or slice through a coil of the predator's body.